khotta/color_echo/README.md

  - Return -> self

-#### CE.enableclean
+#### CE.enable_refresh(scope=:all)
 Try to remove the sequence code from the given.
-If you did not call this method, color_echo will force remove sequence code given message when pickup word specified and it matched.
+ - Parameter scope -> symbol
+    - :all: Try to remove the sequence code from the given always.
+    - :prematch: If given matches, Try to remove sequence code from it.
  - Return -> self

-#### CE.disableclean
+#### CE.disable_refresh
-No try to remove the sequence code from the given.
+Not try to remove the sequence code from the given.
-This is default.
+Default is this.
  - Return -> self